daniel-frak/dummy4j/README.md

 ## Goals and contributing

+Please read the [contributing guidelines](CONTRIBUTING.md) if you are considering contributing to this project.

 The goal of Dummy4j is to become the most versatile, extensible and easy to use dummy data generation library.
 To that end, all contributions are welcome - whether it's Pull Requests, architectural proposals or simply issues, feel free to share them as only a continued conversation around the use of this tool can lead to innovation.